wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 This system uses the same model as Model 1.5.
 However, in addition to case and mortality data, the model is further trained on age-grouped, UHF specific data on confirmed covid emergency department (ED) visit.
 This addtional dataset likely allows more accurate estimates for younger age groups (those <45 years), for whom infection fatality risk is relatively low.

 #### 1.7 Projection for the Omicron pandemic wave in NYC
 Due to the dramatic changes following the surge of the Omicron variant in the city, we have re-initiated our projection system.
 That is, we are treating the Omicron wave separately and only use data from the week of 11/21/21 onward to generate model projections.
-Thus, projections posted from 1/10/22 onward represent measures (cases, hospitalizations, deaths, etc.) due to the Omicron variant alone and do not include Delta.
+Thus, **projections posted from 1/5/22 onward represent measures (cases, hospitalizations, deaths, etc.) due to the Omicron variant alone and do not include Delta or other variants**.
 As such, corresponding estimates during 11/21/21 - 1/10/22 may be lower than the city's overall data which include Delta.

 For these projections, we assume: 1) the risk of severe outcomes (hospitalization, ICU admissions, need for ventilator use) due to Omicron would be 40% of that for Delta infection; 2) Duration of hospitalization/ICU/ventilation is half of that for Delta infection. and 3) Uptake of boosters is not explicitly accounted for, as we do not have detailed data; rather, such an impact is adjusted by the filter.
 For other key model state variables (e.g. population susceptibility) and parameters (e.g., infection-fatality risk), we estimate them using the model-inference system using COVID-19 case, ED visit, and mortality data attributed to Omicron (here the overall counts multiplied by the percentage of cases tested positive for Omicron, after adjusting for corresponding time-lag).